 As a result, the jump in mortgage costs is pricing millions of potential buyers out of the market.
 The rate increases have priced about 7.9 million out due to higher mortgage rates.

-The rapid increase in home prices during the pandemic has pushed the beyond the means of many middle-class Americans, who increasingly are bidding against investors and higher-income buyers for a limited pool of homes.
+The rapid increase in home prices during the pandemic has pushed the dream of homeownership beyond the means of many middle-class Americans, who increasingly are bidding against investors and higher-income buyers for a limited pool of homes.
 One question many have asked is when prices might come back to earth; so far, however, there are no signs prices are softening.

 In February, the median listing price for U.S. homes jumped almost 13% to $392,000 compared with the previous year.